 The license server uses little memory.
-On Solaris, 1mgrd uses approximately 2 MB, and the vendor daemons use approximately 2 MB each, although memory usage increases in the vendor daemon with the size of the license file, size of the options file, and the number of concurrent users.
+The vendor daemons use approximately 2 MB each, although memory usage increases in the vendor daemon with the size of the license file, size of the options file, and the number of concurrent users.
+The GUI-based license server manager, lmadmin, uses between 7 and 10 MB of memory during typical usage.
+On Solaris the command line license server manager, lmgrd, uses approximately 2 MB.